sfmanuel/documentation/Tasks.md

 ### REDIS task

-Interact with a REDIS ke value store.
+Interact with a REDIS key value store.
 Consult the redis commands documentation at [https://redis.io/commands](https://redis.io/commands){ext} for details on commands, arguments and result schemas.

 **Inputs:**
 * `host` - string